-2.4 Subject to sub clause 2.3 above, these Procedures do not prevent the breach decision maker from being the sanction decision maker in the same matter.
+2.4 Subject to clause 2.3 above, these procedures do not prevent the breach decision maker from being the sanction delegate in the same matter.

-2.5 The breach decision maker and sanction decision maker must have regard to the Australian Public Service Commission publication 'Handling misconduct: a human resource manager's guide', in making the determination and sanction decision.
+2.5 The Australian Public Service Commission publication ‘Handling Misconduct: a human resource manager’s guide’, is a recommended resource available to the Breach Decision Maker and Sanction Delegate, to support them in making the determination and sanction decision.

 3.1 The process for determining whether an APS employee has breached the Code must be carried out with as little formality, and with as much expedition, as a proper consideration of the matter allows.